bobafetthotmail/folder2ram/README.md

 webpage saved and available in docs folder much better and safer than fs2ram's own system, as it runs a bind mount before mounting the tmpfs.
 Added check so that if it fails it will safely unmount stuff.
 Won't leave it borked.

--- use option fields of config file to specify mount options (now default mount option in "defaults" instead of "nosuid,noexec,nodev").

 ------------------------------------------